 "I have multiple conditions; fibromyalgia, arthritis and lymphocytic leukemia.
 Oxygen Treatment has been of great help for all of these.
 The first two weeks of my initial block I started to sleep better.
 Having oxygen has given me a feeling of wellbeing I had not experienced for a long time."

 All sessions are overseen by a minimum of two trained volunteer operators.
 Every year these operators are re-qualified using nationally set operating procedures.
 When you are new to the treatment you will be shown how to fit your mask, what to do if you are feeling uncomfortable and you will be taken through all the relevant procedures.

 When you begin your treatment, you will not be left alone in the barochamber, you will in all likelihood be sitting with another member who has already had multiple treatments.
 The Centre is a friendly place and we aim to help you feel at ease throughout your treatment session.
-Oxygen isn't just an effective therapy, it's can be a sociable experience if you want it to be; it's not unheard of for operators to have to remind members to put on their masks instead of chatting to each other!

 Can I take anything in to the chamber?